apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/README.md

 **Parsing and Verifying a JWT - RS256**

-To parse and verify a RS256 JWT, then you need to use a configuration like this:
+To parse and verify a RS256 JWT, you need to use a configuration like this:

 ```xml
   <JavaCallout name='JavaCallout-JWT-Parse-RS256-2'>